Anurag07-07/Learning_Devops/Monorepos/Readme.md

 //Build system orchestroion means first that folder has build on which other folder dependent and then only other folders build

+Lerna and NX is the Monorepo Framework

+Turborepo and Monorepo are not same

+Turborepo is not exactly a monorepo framework

 ![alt text](image-4.png)

 ![alt text](image-5.png)